dylanroscover/Sndviz/README.md

 * To additionally compensate for video latency, adjust the `Output Buffer (sec)` parameter.

 #### Video
-* To additionally increase (or decrease) the resolution of the visualisations, adjust the `Global Res Multiplier` parameter under the `Video` tab.
-The `Tile Resolution` parameter (read-only) indicates the resolution of each square tile of the full Sndviz texture (4 x 3 tiles in total).
+* To additionally increase (or decrease) the resolution of the visualisations, adjust the `Global Res Multiplier` parameter.
+    * The `Tile Resolution` parameter (read-only) indicates the resolution of each square tile of the full Sndviz texture (4 x 3 tiles in total).
-* To correct the ratio of red, green and blue channels visualised, adjust the `RGB Multiplier` parameter under the `Video` tab.
+* To correct the ratio of red, green and blue channels visualised, adjust the `RGB Multiplier` parameter.
-* Jump Cuts on `tex1` and `tex2` (triggered on each downbeat) may be disabled via the `Jump Cut` toggle parameter under the `Video` tab.
+* Jump Cuts on `tex1` and `tex2` (triggered on each downbeat) may be disabled via the `Jump Cut` toggle parameter.
-* By default Sndviz is a 32-bit float component, for maximum accuracy and quality.
-(It also transmits 32-bit float values over the network to SndvizReceiver).
-Sndviz can be set to 8-bit or 16-bit to improve performance via the `Pixel Format` parameter under the `Video` tab.
+* By default Sndviz is a `32-bit` float component, for maximum accuracy and quality.
+(It also transmits 32-bit float values over the network to `SndvizReceiver`).
+Sndviz can be set to `8-bit` or `16-bit` to improve performance via the `Pixel Format` parameter.

 ## Acknowledgements

 Shoutout to [Derivative](https://derivative.ca), [Elburz](https://interactiveimmersive.io), [Alpha MoonBase](https://alphamoonbase.de/), [elekktronaut](https://elekktronaut.com/) and everyone else who's helped me directly or indirectly along the way.
-We're all in this together.